-How to up your WFH snack game, according to nutritionists
+How to up your WFH snack game, according to nutritionists - CNN Underscored

 Manitoba Harvest Hemp Yeah!
 Bars, 12-Pack ($19.99; amazon.com)

-Finkel says these are a good pick for the nut-averse, for whom bar options tend to be less plentiful.
+Finkel says these are a great, convenient desk snack.
 Made from healthy fats, energy-sustaining carbs and 10 grams of protein, these convenient bars let you take care of hunger and quickly return to tackling the world.

 Seapoint Farms Sea Salt Dry Roasted Edamame, 12-Pack ($12.91; amazon.com)